aimms/how-to/Articles/362/362-multi-timezone.rst

 In this article, a detailed presentation is given on creating a multi timezone application, which is useful for prescriptive AIMMS applications with an operational use case.

-Each of the three pillars of AIMMS decision support application building has been addressed, thereby presenting a comprehensive approach for multi timezone application building.
+The presentation is comprehensive, as each of the three pillars of application building is supported.

 Further reading
 ------------------